IIIF/cookbook-recipes/recipe/0024-book-4-toc/index.md

 Ranges are used to represent a structure within a book object by grouping Canvases together and/or by providing an alternate order of the Canvases from the order presented in the `items` property of the Manifest.
 Ranges can include Canvases, parts of Canvases, or other Ranges, creating a tree structure like a table of contents.

-Ranges are contained within the `structures` property and require a `label` property to display in the ToC (viewers do not use the Canvas `label` property to display values in the ToC).
+Ranges are contained within the `structures` property and require a `label` property to display in the ToC (`labels` are not inherited from a referenced Canvas, so you will need to explicitly include the `label` property in the Range).
 Within a Range, resources are included as an array of resources using the `items` property.
 These structures can be made hierarchical simply by nesting `items` within other `items`.
 This is useful when chapters might be sub-divided or in the case of multiple works where individual works may have chapters.
-This is a departure from the method defined by the IIIF Presentation API 2.x.
+This is a departure from the method defined by previous versions of the IIIF Presentation API.

 The `behavior` property can also be applied to Ranges.
-For more information on how `behavior` affects navigation in Ranges, see the [Presentation 3.0 spec on Ranges](https://iiif.io/api/presentation/3.0/#54-range).
+For more information on how `behavior` affects navigation in Ranges, see the [IIIF Presentation API on Ranges](https://iiif.io/api/presentation/3.0/#54-range).

 ## Restrictions